-Becoming lost in one's self is scary sometimes, but it is also exciting and in some moments, illuminating.
+Becoming lost in oneself is scary sometimes, but it is also exciting and illuminating in some moments.
 I poured all of that into this work.
-The model's expression changed from day to day, and even from one minute to the next - at times with the flick of my brush, and at times without me touching her at all.
+The model's expression changed from day to day, and even from one minute to the next - at times with the flick of my brush, and at times without touching her at all.
 I added light to match those flashes of self-realization.
 I darkened the shadows when the lack of a simple touch from another human being made me ache, which of course, made the light shine more clearly.

-My own conclusion to this work, and its specific theme as it applies to my own personal journey through the changes and upheavals that the entire world has experienced these last few months, is a single thought that popped into my head the day I finished it, and has been echoing there since.
+My conclusion to this work, and its specific theme as it applies to my journey through the changes and upheavals that the entire world has experienced these last few months, is a single thought that popped into my head the day I finished it and has been echoing there since.

 Some things that are lost should never have been.